-August is often one of the driest months of the year, and the month’s leading up to it this year have been particularly dry too, meaning our gardens are needing some extra special care.
+With so much changeable weather at the moment, it’s meaning our gardens are needing some extra special care.
 August is a great time to get out and enjoy the outdoors but it’s also a time that we need to give some extra focus to keeping our gardens looking luscious.
-It is a time when gardens often become a whole lot livelier—with BBQs blazing, al fresco dining and lots of outdoor fun being enjoyed, the garden becomes the place to be.
+It is a time when gardens often become a whole lot livelier.
+With colourful late-summer flowers coming into bloom, BBQs blazing, al fresco dining and lots of outdoor fun being enjoyed, the garden becomes the place to be.

-With this summer having been one of the driest and hottest on record, you’re no doubt getting tired of trying to keep your plants alive through endless watering!
-Stay strong though – it’s vital to keep on top of the watering, as even a couple of days without water in this heat can do a lot of damage to your plants.
-Read our blog on top tips for watering your garden to help you stay on top of it, and our blog that pulls together our 7 ways to help you save water in the garden and at a home.
+With spring and summer having been a mix of heavy downpours and heatwaves, it’s been tricky knowing what to do when it comes to watering and caring for our gardens.
+Stay strong though – it’s vital to keep on top of the watering when it is dry and hot, as even a couple of days without water in summer heat can do a lot of damage to your plants.
+Read our blog on top tips for watering your garden to help you stay on top of it, as well as our blog on saving water: 7 ways to help you save water in the garden and at a home.

-Using rain water is an environmental win for gardeners, and we have a great range of water butts to help you collect rain water during the wetter months.
-In addition, providing you don’t use too much washing up liquid, you can also recycle your washing up water – known as grey water, for watering non-edible plants.
-This is a great way to make the most of otherwise waste water in times of water shortages.
+Using rainwater is an environmental win for gardeners, and having a water butt in this mixed weather is ideal to utilise all the rain when it does come so you can use it during the dryer spells.
+In addition, providing you don’t use too much washing-up liquid, you can also recycle your washing-up water – known as grey water – for watering non-edible plants.
+This is a great way to make the most of otherwise waste water.

 How to water the lawn in a heatwave

-Most of us have found ourselves with parched, sad-looking lawns after all this dry weather, and you’re probably wondering if it will ever come back to life.
+We often find ourselves with a parched, sad-looking lawn after dry weather, and you’ve probably found yourself wondering if it will ever come back to life.
 The good news is that most grass is very hardy and will start to turn back to its former glory as soon as we start getting some regular rain again.
-If you want to keep your green lawn, there’s nothing for it but to keep it watered – but you must always check before switching on the hose for any restrictions that may be in place in your area.
+If you want to keep your green lawn, there’s nothing for it but to keep it hydrated before it starts to show excessive signs of stress – but you must always check before switching on your hose pipe for any restrictions that may be in place in your area.
 Be sure to follow these tips for the most effective way to look after your lawn in a heatwave:

-- Raise the height of your mower to avoid weakening the grass
+- Raise the height of your lawn mower to avoid weakening the grass

 - Leave grass cuttings on the lawn to act as a mulch to keep any moisture in the soil